Lug Thread Pitch

 Staggered Setups Maintains stock-like handling characteristics, tires can only be rotated left to right.
 Maximizes both front and rear tire width.
 Staggered setups are recommended for highly tuned cars that need extra rear tire width in order to control their increased power output.

-Aggressive fitments focused on appearance and concavity
+Aggressive fitments focused on appearance

 What About Concavity?